pytorch/serve/docs/token_authorization_api.md

 ## Notes
 1. DO NOT MODIFY THE KEY FILE.
 Modifying the key file might impact reading and writing to the file thus preventing new keys from properly being displayed in the file.
+2. 3 tokens allow the owner with the most flexibility in use and enables them to adapt the tokens to their use.
+Owners of the server can provide users with the inference token if users should not mess with models.
+The owner can also provide owners with the management key if owners want users to add and remove models.